Howard Lutnick: Cantor Fitzgerald

 Lutnick heralded technology at Cantor Fitzgerald.
 In September 1998, the firm began electronic trading for futures contracts on Treasury bonds and notes, developing eSpeed, an electronic trading platform, with an investment of million. eSpeed was released in March 1999.
 In addition, Lutnick diversified Cantor's investments, seeking to establish a brokering business in Europe—spending at least million since 1994—and a futures exchange known as Cantor Exchange, though it traded significantly fewer contracts than its competitors, including the Chicago Board of Trade.
 Businessman Michael Spencer noted that eSpeed had become a dominant market in Treasury securities trading, but had not achieved similar successes in other markets.
 By September 2001, eSpeed had created four dozen marketplaces, including TradeSpark, an exchange for natural gas and electricity.
 After the Enron scandal, TradeSpark received a surge in usage.

-On September 11, 2001, al-Qaeda terrorists hijacked American Airlines Flight 11, crashing the plane into 1 World Trade Center, which contained Cantor Fitzgerald's corporate headquarters.
-Minutes later, a second hijacked plane United Airlines Flight 175 crashed into 2 World Trade Center.
-The plane crashes marked the beginning of the September 11 attacks.
-960 employees worked for Cantor Fitzgerald in New York City; all 658 employees who were in the office on the day of the attacks died.
+At the time of the terrorist attacks on September 11, 2001, Cantor Fitzgerald was headquartered in the North Tower of the World Trade Center.
+The company occupied several floors just above where American Airlines Flight 11 crashed into the building.
+Of the 960 total employees who worked for Cantor Fitzgerald in New York City, all 658 who were in the office on the day of the attacks died.
 Lutnick was scheduled to go into the office that day, but he had taken his son to kindergarten.
 His brother, Gary, did not survive.
 Cantor Fitzgerald's operations in London and New Jersey allowed eSpeed to continue trading.
 Lutnick's interviews with Connie Chung on ABC News were widely publicized and he became nationally recognized.
 Internally, however, he garnered criticism from families of employees at Cantor Fitzgerald for the company's refusal to continue paying any part of the salaries owed to employees who were ultimately killed in the attack.
 According to Lutnick, getting this authorized was beyond practical: banks would not endorse the continued payment of two-thirds of their employees, particularly when they were well-aware that said employees were deceased and no longer active employees of the company.
-The controversy herein is that the relief the company obtained by way of its freedom from those very salary obligations provided Cantor Fitzgerald with an indispensable safety net in the immediate, uncertain aftermath.
+Lutnick stated the relief Cantor obtained by way of immediate cessation of the then-missing employees' salaries and benefits, including "health insurance for families" provided Cantor Fitzgerald with an indispensable safety net in the immediate, uncertain aftermath.
 The American Red Cross offered as much as to the families of the victims after Lutnick appealed to the organization's president and chief executive, Bernadine Healy.
 Lutnick attended twenty funerals a day for over a month.
 In October, Cantor Fitzgerald began distributing million to families.
 In February 2002, the firm announced it would divide million in profit to survivors.